Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Stellar magnitude-radius relations from Rubin DP1 data

 Uncertainties were obtained by intersecting the upper and lower $1\sigma$ envelopes of the mean profile with the appropriate threshold, as shown in Fig.~\ref{fig:density_profile}.
 This procedure captures the variability among stars within each magnitude bin.

 When halos are included, the radius--magnitude relation shows three distinct regimes.
 For bright stars ($G\lesssim13.6$) the radii decrease rapidly with magnitude, reflecting the shrinking extent of the saturated halo.
 For fainter stars ($G\gtrsim15$) the halo is negligible and the radii follow a shallower trend.
-Between these limits the relation transitions smoothly.
+Between these limits, the relation transitions smoothly.
 For each band, we therefore fitted three consecutive power laws of the form

-one in each magnitude interval, enforcing continuity at $G_{\mathrm{Gaia}}=13.6$ and $G_{\mathrm{Gaia}}=15.0$.
-To further isolate the halo signal, these fits were performed using only DP1 sources brighter than conservative magnitude limits: 23.75, 25.00, 25.00, 25.00, 24.20, and 23.00 in \textit{u, g, r, i, z, y}, respectively.
+one in each magnitude interval, enforcing the continuity at $G_{\mathrm{Gaia}}=13.6$ and $G_{\mathrm{Gaia}}=15.0$.
+In this empirical relation, $A_i$ serves as the normalization constant defining the scale of the exclusion zone, while $B_i$ determines the rate at which the radius shrinks with increasing stellar magnitude, physically capturing the steepness of the PSF wings and the resulting halo contamination profile in each filter.
+To further isolate the halo signal, these fits were performed using only DP1 sources brighter than the conservative magnitude limits: 23.75, 25.00, 25.00, 25.00, 24.20, and 23.00 in \textit{u, g, r, i, z, y}, respectively.
 When the halo is removed, the radius--magnitude relation becomes smooth across the full magnitude range and is well described by a single power law per band.
 Tables~\ref{tab:halo_band_parameters} and \ref{tab:no_halo_and_parameters} summarize the fitted parameters for the halo and no-halo cases, respectively, and Fig.~\ref{fig:radius_vs_mag} shows the corresponding fitted relations.
 In the \textit{y} band, residual halo-induced overdensities persist even after quality cuts, preventing a reliable fit.

 We performed additional fits in the \textit{r} band, always without halo.
 First, we varied the completeness threshold used to define the radius (90\%, 85\%, 80\%).
 Lower completeness levels yield systematically smaller radii, with reductions of $\sim$5\% between the 90\% and 80\% criteria.
 The parameters appear in Table~\ref{tab:r_completeness}, and the curves in Fig.~\ref{fig:radius_vs_mag_completeness}.
 Second, we varied the upper magnitude limit used for DP1 sources ($r_{\mathrm{lim}}=27.00, 26.75, 26.50, 26.25, 26.00$).
 These fits appear in Table~\ref{tab:limit_mag_parameters} and Fig.~\ref{fig:limit_mag_parameters}.
 A clear trend is observed: as the limiting magnitude becomes brighter (i.e., when only relatively bright sources are included), the derived exclusion radii decrease, especially for the brightest Gaia stars.
 This effect arises because faint sources, near the detection threshold, are the first to reappear in the outer regions of the stellar halo.
 When these faint detections are excluded by a brighter magnitude cut, the radial density profile around bright stars becomes steeper: the local density remains depressed over a smaller area before returning to the field level.
 Consequently, the radius at which the normalized density profile reaches the 85\% criterion is smaller.